Twisted differential String and Fivebrane structures: Introduction

-{\bf Summary.} In this paper we achieve the following goals: \begin{enumerate} \item generalize $\mathrm{String}$- and higher structures to the twisted case; \item provide differential cohomology versions of these twisted structures; \item provide a model for the M-theory $C$-field; \item provide a model for the dual of the M-theory $C$-field. \end{enumerate} The first two are purely mathematical results that we hope will be of independent interest in developing higher (algebraic, geometric, topological, categorical) phenomena.
-The third and fourth are applications to M-theory which we hope will add to a better understanding of structures appearing in that theory, which in turn is hoped to result in identification of yet more rich mathematical structures within it.
-From a mathematics point of view, they serve as interesting concrete examples of the formalism we have developed in the first two points.
+{\bf Summary.} In this paper we achieve the following goals: \begin{enumerate} \item generalize a Fiverbrane structure to the twisted case, and similarly for a twisted String structure; \item provide differential cohomology versions of these twisted structures; \item provide a description of the Green-Schwarz anomaly cancellation and its dual using these structures; \item describe the M-theory $C$-field and its dual in this context. \end{enumerate} The first two are purely mathematical results that are of independent interest in developing higher (algebraic, geometric, topological, categorical) phenomena \cite{FSSI}.
+The third and fourth are applications to (heterotic) string theory and to M-theory, respectively.
+We hope this will add to a better understanding of structures appearing in these theories, which in turn is hoped to result in identification of yet more rich mathematical structures within them (see \cite{S1} \cite{S2} \cite{S3} for concrete examples).
+From a mathematical point of view, they serve as interesting concrete examples of the formalism we have developed in the first two points.

-{\bf Examples.} Section \ref{physical examples} discusses how the anomaly cancellation mechanisms in String-theory can be understood topologically in terms of twisted higher structures given by twisted nonabelian topological cocycles.
-The physical examples of most relevance here arise in various anomaly cancellations in String theory.
+Section \ref{TwistedTopologicalStructuresInStringTheory} discusses how the anomaly cancellation mechanisms in String-theory can be understood topologically in terms of twisted higher structures given by twisted nonabelian topological cocycles.
+The physical examples of most relevance here arise in various anomaly cancellations in string theory.
 The Freed-Witten condition \cite{FW} in type IIA string theory says that the third integral Stiefel-Whitney class $W_3$ of a D-brane $Q$ has to be \emph{trivial relative to the Neveu-Schwarz field $H_3|_Q$} restricted to the D-brane, in that the two classes agree: $W_3 = [H_3|_Q]$.